 End of Life

 Dealing with the death of a loved one is one of the most difficult things we have to go through in life.
-To keep everyone safe from the coronavirus, the very sick and dying cannot have their family around them and funerals are conducted differently.
-However there still are ways to celebrate and mourn those we love and bid farewell in a meaningful way.
+To keep everyone safe from the coronavirus, the very sick and dying may not have their family around them and funerals may be restricted and conducted differently.

 Registering a death

-- All death registrations in Southend will now take place over the phone contact
+- Some death registrations in Southend will now take place over the phone contact

 Southend: 01702 215009

 - Instead of the family having to collect the medical certificate of death, hospital and community doctors will now send this electronically to the Registrars offices.

 - Payments for the certificates will be taken by phone and the death certificate will be posted to the family.
 They will not be sent electronically.
 (Death Certificate £11.00 each.)

 - The Registrar’s Certificate of Burial or Cremation (The Green Form) will be issued electronically to the Funeral Director and Crematorium/Cemetery.
 This will allow the funeral director to proceed with the funeral arrangements.